-- 1. Have a good VOM meter handy to check voltages and continuity. - 2.
-Have a telephone test set (DoorKing P/N 1800-050 or equivalent) to check the telephone line.
-Noise on the phone line will cause problems with the entry system. - 3.
-Be sure that the entry system case is properly grounded. - 4.
-Be sure that the telephone wires are twisted. - 5.
-A hum on the system indicates that the phone line or 16.5 VAC power lines may be grounded.
-Check to be sure that the phone lines or power lines are not shorted to ground. - 6.
-Check the 16.5 VAC system power.
-Be sure that the transformer is properly rated (20 VA for 1833 and 1835 systems; 40 VA for 1837 systems).
+1. Have a good VOM meter handy to check voltages and continuity.

+2. Have a telephone test set (DoorKing P/N 1800-050 or equivalent) to check the telephone line.
+Noise on the phone line will cause problems with the entry system.

+3. Be sure that the entry system case is properly grounded.

+4. Be sure that the telephone wires are twisted.

+5. A hum on the system indicates that the phone line or 16.5 VAC power lines may be grounded.
+Check to be sure that the phone lines or power lines are not shorted to ground.

+6. Check the 16.5 VAC system power.
+Be sure that the transformer is properly rated (20 VA).
 Keep the wire run from the transformer to the entry system as short as possible.
 Use 16 or 18 AWG, 600 volt insulated wire only.
-The importance of proper power wiring cannot be over stressed! - 7.
-Isolate the telephone entry system.
-Disconnect any external devices, such as expansion boards, elevator control boards, RS 232 connection, card readers, RF receivers, keypads, etc. which may affect the operation of the system.
+The importance of proper power wiring cannot be over stressed!

+7. Isolate the telephone entry system.
+Disconnect any external devices which may affect the operation of the system.

 Symptom Possible Solution(s) Cannot get into programming mode.
 Wrong master code entered.
 Start over.
 Waiting too long between pushing buttons.
 Enter information quicker.
 Keypad is not plugged into board correctly.
 Cable points down.
-Memory chip is installed upside down.
+Memory chips are installed upside down.
 System emits a long tone and cancels programming.
 Waiting too long between pushing buttons.
 Forgetting to press # first when programming.
 Keypad is dead.
 No power.
 Check for 16.5 VAC input power.
 Check that the keypad is properly connected to the circuit board.
 The cable on the plug points down when connected to the circuit board.
 LCD is unreadable.
 Adjust contrast (4.2).